Novavax coronavirus vaccine completely prevents severe illness, but was less effective at preventing infections by variants

 Glenn said that at this point, there were only theories and no clear explanations of that result.

-The company will present the data to regulatory agencies worldwide.
+The company will present the data to regulatory agencies worldwide, including the Food and Drug Administration.
 A large, 30,000-person test of the vaccine is ongoing in the United States and Mexico.